 The Index constituent selection methodology utilizes multi-factor proprietary selection rules to identify those stocks that offer the greatest potential from a yield and risk/return perspective.
 The approach is specifically designed to enhance investment applications and investability.

-Potential Index constituents include all non-U.S. listed equities that pay dividends and are compliant with U.S. generally accepted accounting principles, global REITs, MLPs, Canadian royalty trusts, ADRs of emerging market companies and U.S. listed closed-end funds that invest in international companies.
+Potential Index constituents include all non-U.S. listed equities that pay dividends, are compliant with U.S. generally accepted accounting principles and are listed in developed market, as well as Canadian royalty trusts ADRs of emerging market companies and U.S. listed closed-end funds that invest in international companies.

 The Index is comprised of the 150 highest-ranking equities chosen using a rules-based quantitative ranking methodology proprietary to Zacks.
-Each company is ranked using a quantitative rules-based methodology that includes yield, company growth, liquidity, relative value, and other factors and is sorted from highest to lowest.
-The constituent selection methodology was developed by Zacks as a quantitative approach to identifying those companies that offer the greatest yield potential.
+Zacks.
+60% of the Index will consist of dividend-paying developed market common stocks, 20% of the Index will consist of dividend-paying ADRs and exposure to each other category of investments is limited to 10%.
+The constituent selection methodology was developed by Zacks as an effective, quantitative approach to identifying those companies that offer the greatest yield potential

 The 150 constituents are chosen and are weighted based on a proprietary method developed by Zacks within each investment type.